SumoLogic/sumologic-content/Sumo_Logic_Traces/README.md

-# Sumo Logic for Built-in Content
+# Sumo Logic for Traces
-Sumo Logic Community Content for built-in tooling that is not published to the [App Catalog](https://help.sumologic.com/docs/integrations/).
+Sumo Logic Community Content for Traces that is not published to the [App Catalog](https://help.sumologic.com/docs/integrations/).

+This folder is used to share content that is related to Tracing in Sumo Logic (Dashboards, Searches, Alerts, etc).

 ### To use the content:
 - Download the JSON file(s).
-- Find/replace all Source Categories within the JSON with your own Source Category (Ex: sourceCategory=yourSourceCategory).
 - [Import](https://help.sumologic.com/docs/get-started/library/#import-content) the content to your desired folder location in Sumo Logic.

 ### Collection:
-For instructions on how to collect logs and metrics for use with content, please see [Sumo Logic Documentation](https://help.sumologic.com/docs/send-data/).
+For instructions on how to collect logs, metrics, or traces for use with content, please see [Sumo Logic Documentation](https://help.sumologic.com/docs/send-data/).

 ### To upload your own content:
 Please see [Sumo Logic Community Ecosystem Apps FAQs](https://help.sumologic.com/docs/integrations/community-ecosystem-apps/#faq).